 - You are unable to perform routine activities/daily chores due to weight issues.

 - Other substitute methods of weight loss and dietetics have been unsuccessful.

 Lifestyle Adjustments After Surgery:

 - Patient should learn to eat food in small quantities and chew it well.

-- During the first year, a follow up is necessary and then it is advisable to follow nutrition and dietary counselling.
+- During the first year, a follow up is necessary and then it is advisable to follow nutrition and dietary counseling.